1985 CONCACAF U-17 Championship

 The 1985 CONCACAF U-16 Championship was the second tournament in the Under-16 category organized by the CONCACAF, and it also served as qualifying tournament for the U-16 World Cup to be held at China.
 Mexico hosted the event between April 13 and 26, and Mexico (as champion) and Costa Rica (as runner-up) won the two spots for China 1985.

 Competition format

-The first stage consisted of two groups, one with five teams and another with four teams, where top two advance to semifinals.
-In the second round, the champion and runner-up obtain final spots for China 1985.
+The first stage consisted of two groups, one with five teams and another with four teams, with the top two teams from each group advancing to the semifinals.
+In the second round, the champion and runner-up obtained qualification spots for the 1985 FIFA World Youth Championship in China.